-The student will prepare a written dissertation for examination by the Thesis Examination Committee.
+The student will prepare a written dissertation for examination by the Research Advisory Committee, now referred to as the Dissertation Defense Committee.
 The student will defend the dissertation before this committee.
-Should a member of this committee be unable to participate, the director of the graduate program, in consultation with the PhD mentor, will choose a replacement.
+Should a member of this committee be unable to participate, the director of the graduate program, in consultation with the Associate Dean, will choose a replacement.
 If the committee members feel that the dissertation has deficiencies, they may recommend that the candidate address them and send the revised dissertation to the committee members for approval.
 The committee may also recommend that the candidate present another oral defense of the modified work.
 The Committee will inform the director of the graduate program, and they will warn the student in writing that the student must submit a revised dissertation and pass the oral defense (if recommended) in order to complete the PhD program.
 If, after revision and reexamination, the Committee still finds deficiencies and cannot reach unanimous agreement to approve the dissertation, the policy from the Office of the Provost on Dissenting Votes will apply.